FAQs – Frequently Asked Questions

 A great place to start is by visiting the website for the Professional Fiduciary Association of California (PFAC).
 Also visit the websites for the professional fiduciary programs offered at CSU Fullerton and at UC Riverside.

-As of early 2014, there are about 770 licensed private professional fiduciaries in the State of California.
+As of early 2024, there are roughly 1200 licensed private professional fiduciaries in the State of California.
 No wonder our profession is virtually unheard of!
 Yes, I would be delighted to talk with your friends or group about this profession.
 Educating the public is part of what I do.
 There is no charge for such presentations.
 It can be formal, with a PowerPoint slide show, or simply an informal conversation.

 The short answer: call Adult Protective Services (APS) in your county.
 (In Santa Clara County the phone number is 408-975-4900.)
 You can call APS and use them as a consultant or sounding board.
 Describe the situation to them, ask for their advice.
 You can call them without being required to file a report.
 I give educational presentation on combating elder abuse: the different kinds of abuse, how to identify abuse, how to prevent or stop abuse, how to deal effectively with abuse.
 Please contact me to arrange a presentation to your group.
 There is no charge for these presentations.